 Currently, state funding to help WNC farmers afford improvements such as new cattle fencing and riparian buffers through the Agricultural Cost Share Program (ASCP) and the Agricultural Water Resource Assistance Program (AgWRAP) is far outstripped by demand.
 Last year, these programs received $19.2 million and $7.3 million respectively in requests for just $7.5 million in combined annual funding.
 Increasing the state’s investment in these programs to $19 million for ACSP and $7 million for AgWRAP could drastically reduce bacterial pollution in WNC waters.

-Similarly, funding for the Community Conservation Assistance Program, which helps landowners afford things like upgrades to septic systems, is insufficient to meet demand.
+Similarly, funding for the Community Conservation Assistance Program — which assists government buildings, schools, parks, and homeowners manage and control stormwater runoff — is insufficient to meet demand.
 We proposed increasing funding for this program from $100,000 to $3 million to meet current demand from applicants and reduce stormwater pollution in rivers and streams already impacted by bacteria pollution.

 The Waste Detection and Elimination (WaDE) program existed for eight years, between 2002-2009.
 In that time its staff visited 13,379 WNC homes and identified 2,016 sources of water pollution — mostly from leaking and failing septic systems.
 We propose restoring $200,000 to the budget to restart this incredibly effective program.